 Every year it seems like the NBA 2K series has really been pushing their premiere basketball title to the limit, and 2K20 is no exception.
 As the PlayStation 4 is almost nearing its peak in terms of console life, we can really feel that developer Visual Concepts is giving its fans a taste of great things to come with each and every annual release.

 Like I say with the game every year, I thought that they wouldn’t best the graphics they had with the previous offerings.
 I am glad to report that aside from 2k19, I was wrong.
 You can really notice the difference here especially with the little things like hair, accessories, tattoos and the like.
-The overall quality in rendering players also looks to have upped one notch.
+The overall quality in aesthetics also looks to have upped one notch.
 Really, at this rate I’m fully expecting that next year that we will soon have the pleasure to smell basketball rubber and jersey man-sweat (ok probably not the latter).

 C’mon and Slam

 In terms of gameplay, there’s really not much they added to what was already available from their previous launches – And this might be a good thing for some.
 I really think that Visual Concepts hit all the right nails way back that there is only so much that they can improve.

 We do see some noticeable improvements in terms of player movement which does seem more fluid and natural than last year.
 Size also plays a huge factor now as I can really feel the difference in controlling big, defensive players as opposed to the run-and-gun style flair that the PG’s and SG’s bring.
 This effectively leads to better defense strategies as it can spell the difference between awesome match-up’s or decisively regretful mis-match-ups.